 Running a small business is no easy task.
 Here are some answers to some common questions about small business shipping.

 How do you reduce shipping costs for small businesses?

 As a growing business trying to save money, it may be tempting to choose the cheapest available options for every piece of your shipping strategy, but that’s not always the most effective solution.
 There are several other, more effective ways to reduce shipping costs, such as negotiating carrier rates, lowering the cost of packing materials, or outsourcing fulfilment to a 3PL that have the infrastructure and technology to optimise shipping.

 What is the best shipping method for small businesses?

-The best shipping method for small businesses is to use a 3PL that offers minimum shipping requirements and allows you to start in one fulfillment center location.
-As you grow, you can expand into more fulfillment locations to reduce shipping costs and transit times while expanding customer reach.
+The best shipping method for small businesses is to use a 3PL that supports low-order volume shipping and allows you to start in one fulfilment centre location.
+As you grow, you can expand into more fulfilment locations to reduce shipping costs and transit times while expanding customer reach.

 How do I offer free shipping for my small business?

 Offering free shipping incentives depend on your margins.
 You may choose to build the cost of shipping into your product price as a way to increase your average order volume (AOV).
 Or, you can offer a free shipping threshold, where you tack at least 10-20% onto your AOV, and then over-communicate it on your site.